“What is it you plan to do with your one wild and precious life?” ~ Mary Oliver

 9. Take Risks

-What holds you back from chasing your inclinations?
+What holds you back from chasing your ambitions?

 We like certainty.
 It’s safe and cozy.
 It’s like sitting next to a fireplace and sipping hot chocolate, knowing nothing bad will ever happen.